-EXTENDED HOURS are from 0500 to 0600 and 1800 to 1900 and are available when reserved one week in advance for Active Duty patrons only.
+EXTENDED HOURS Extended hours are from 0500-0600 and 1800-1900 and are available when reserved one week in advance for Active Duty patrons only.
 The cost is the current hourly care rate per child.
 Extended care is available at CDC North and SAC.

-FAMILY CHILD CARE (FCC) providers are military spouses that are licensed by the Base Commander to care for children in government quarters.
-They complete the same training as center-based caregivers.
-FCC homes are inspected regularly, and providers complete ongoing training monthly.
+FAMILY CHILD CARE Family Child Care (FCC) providers are military spouses that are licensed by the Base Commander to care for children in government quarters.
+They complete the same training as center based care givers.
+FCC homes are inspected regularly and providers complete ongoing training monthly.

-FCC providers offer activity centers/learning areas that allow children the opportunity to explore, create, imagine and experience their environment.
+FCC Providers offer activity centers/learning areas that allow children the opportunity to explore, create, imagine and experience their environment.
 Providers are readily available to facilitate learning and provide nurturing encouragement to each child.
 Each activity is designed with a goal that promotes further development and prepares your child for the next level of learning.

-HOURLY CARE is offered at all of our programs on a space-available basis.
-Hourly care is available for intermittent care and cannot exceed 25 hours a week at a full-day care program, and 10 hours a week during before and after care programming.
+HOURLY CARE Hourly care is offered at all of our programs on a space available basis.
+Hourly care is available for intermittent care and cannot exceed 25 hours a week at a full day care program, and 10 hours a week during Before and After Care programming.
 Each center handles their own reservations.
 Reservations can be made two weeks in advance in person or by telephone.
 Families are responsible for paying if they are a no-show.